wearscript/wearscript-android/doc/reference.rst

 In the JavaScript environment there is a WS object that has the following method calls

 * WS.scriptVersion(int version):
-* WS.sensor(String name) -> sensor int: Used to convert from sensor names to the underlying int types
+* WS.sensorOn(String type, double period, Function callback): Turn on the sensor and produce data no faster than the specific period.
+Callback is called at most once per period.

+  * Sensor values

-  * For the Android built in sensors (anything that WS.sensor(name) is > 0 for) see the Android docs for their values, custom values are...
+    * For the Android built in sensors see the Android docs for their values, custom values are...
     * battery: Values [battery_percentage] (same as displayed in the Glass settings)
     * pupil: Values [pupil_y, pupil_x, radius]
     * gps: Values [lat, lon]

-* WS.sensors() -> JSON Object with keys as sensor names and values as int types
-* WS.sensorOn(int type, double period): Turn on the sensor and produce data no faster than the specific period.
-Best used with WS.sensor like WS.sensorOn(WS.sensor('light'), .5).
-* WS.sensorOn(int type, double period, String callback): Above but with callback name that is called at most once per period.

   * Callback has parameters of the form function callback(data) {} with "data" being an object of the form property(value type) of...
   * name(string): Unique sensor name (uses Android name if one exists)